kwaldenphd/football-structured-data/next-steps.md

 At least 200 words (or 2-3 minutes audio/video) from each member of the group, addressing the following questions:
 - Your contribution to the lab report
 - Challenges you faced in this lab and how you solved them
-- What you learned about text analysis through this lab
+- What you learned about exploratory data analysis and primary sources through this lab
-- How you're thinking about text analysis (and ND football history/primary sources) differently after this lab
+- How you're thinking about exploratory data analysis (and ND football history/primary sources) differently after this lab
 - Other comments/questions/observations

 ## Other Components